← Back to blog

 Documentation Required for US Shipments

-For shipments above the $800 de minimis threshold, US Customs and Border Protection (CBP) requires a formal customs entry.
+For shipments valued above $2,500, US Customs and Border Protection (CBP) requires a formal customs entry; below that, informal entry usually applies, but CBP still expects the same core information.
 The core documents are:

 For certain product categories, additional documentation is required before the goods can enter the US.